 QUINN THOMAS APPROACH

 - We leveraged the power of the people in a series of grassroots PR efforts that took our message to the streets and directly to Oregon state legislators.

 - In-person meetings and events, combined with strategic, targeted emails, brought the voice of concerned parents to the forefront of this issue, and to the front pages of local media publications.

 HELPING STUDENTS, FAMILIES BE HEARD IN THE STATE HOUSE

 Quinn Thomas coordinated statewide grassroots activities, including high-profile marches on the State Capitol and in-home demonstrations between key legislators and charter school families.
 We brought parents to committee hearings to deliver first-hand testimony about the benefits these charter schools provide to their children.
 Our team also set up calls for parents to speak directly to legislators and coordinated targeted email campaigns.

 Our objective was to stop a bill aimed at shutting down our schools – and we prevailed.
-To date, this campaign has helped keep critical alternative schools open for families who need them.
+To date, this PR campaign has helped keep critical alternative schools open for families who need them.
 We continue to help families meet with reporters and editorial boards – generating favorable coverage in statewide and local media outlets in key legislative districts.

 In 2011, Quinn Thomas received the “Best Earned Media Award” from the National Coalition of Public School Options for our work on this issue.